Man on motorcycle seriously hurt in Manchester crash

 MANCHESTER — A man was seriously injured in a crash Thursday night in Manchester.

-Manchester police said the man on the motorcycle and a car crashed in front of 255 Highland Street at around 9:15 p.m.
+Manchester police said the man, on a motorcycle, and a car crashed in front of 255 Highland Street at around 9:15 p.m.
 The motorcyclist, Kyle Malloy, 33 was not wearing a helmet and suffered serious injuries.
 Police said he was taken to Hartford Hospital in serious condition.

 The occupants of the car were not injured.